We Found a Drugstore Buy That’s the 3 Most Effective Skin-Care Ingredients Rolled Into One Serum

-The brand just rolled out its Bright Boost line, which was created by millennial women for millennial women (aka me, aged 28) to target their initial signs of aging—like dullness, dark spots, dryness, and texture issues.
+The brand's Bright Boost line was created by millennial women for millennial women (aka me, aged 31) to target their initial signs of aging—like dullness, dark spots, dryness, and texture issues.
 The star ingredient is a molecule called NeoGlucosamine, an amino sugar that serves as one of the building blocks in oh-so-hydrating hyaluronic acid.

 And man oh man, does this thing put in work.
 When used on its own, it does a lot of the same things that I rely on in my three-ingredient combo.
 It helps to boost cell turnover—aka retinol's claim to fame—to 10 times faster than usual, according to Neutrogena; reduces the appearance of dark spots by disrupting the skin pigmentation process, which we usually turn to vitamin C to do; and hydrates and plumps skin, à la hyaluronic acid.
 While there are no studies comparing the relative effectiveness of NeoGlucosamine to its counterparts, it certainly does give them a run for their money.